Learning accurate and interpretable tree-based models: Additional experiments

 \section{Additional experiments}

-We include further experiments below for the interested reader.
-In the following we observe that the explainability-accuracy frontier depends on the splitting criterion, and further examine the tuning of $(\alpha,\beta)$-Tsallis entropy on additional datasets.
+We include further experiments below.
+In the following, first we will further examine the tuning of $(\alpha,\beta)$-Tsallis entropy on additional datasets.
+Next we describe and empirically compare different pruning methods beyond those discussed in the main body.